pladdy/mud/README.md

 These are my tintin++ files and profiles for 3 Kingdoms: http://3k.org/

-## Install Repo
+## Install

-`git clone git@github.com:pladdy/mud.git`
+Clone the repo: `git clone git@github.com:pladdy/mud.git`

 - this has been tested to run on a Mac; I've made some efforts to make it nix' compatible but it might need more love
+- windows users can install cygwin and then install this in your cygwin environment

 ## Install deps on osX

 `make install`

-- This might work on ubuntu/fedora which use apt-get and yum...not tested yet
+- This might work on ubuntu/fedora which uses apt-get and yum...not tested yet

 ### Dependency Notes